Workplace Gender Equality Agency (WGEA) Employer Statement

 Austrade is committed to achieving a gender balanced workforce and closing the gender pay gap.

-For the 2023 WGEA reporting period, Austrade had a median gender pay gap for its Australian employees of 10.8%.
-This is primarily driven by a lower representation of women in senior executive roles and a higher representation of women in lower paid, non-management category roles.
+This is primarily driven by a lower representation of women in senior roles and a higher representation of women in lower paid, non-management category roles.
 This reflects the broader workforce composition across the APS where an over-representation of women in lower APS pay bands/quartiles is contributing to more gender inequality across the APS.

 One of Austrade’s key Diversity & Inclusion objectives is to achieve equal representation of women and men in leadership positions.
-In 2023, SES representation was 44% female and 56% male.
-At the end of 2024 that representation had increased to 48% female and 52% male.
+At the end of 2024 we had SES representation at 48% female and 52% male.

 Effective strategies

-We remain committed to the addressing the drivers of the gender pay gap and implementing effective strategies to close it over time.
+We have seen a steady improvement in our gender pay gap over the past two years and remain committed to addressing the drivers of the gender pay gap and implementing effective strategies to further close it.
 We are working on this in several ways:

-• Efforts to close the gap are focussed on increasing representation of women in senior and leadership positions to 50% and an overall workforce target of equal gender split 50/50.
+• Efforts to close the gap are focused on increasing representation of women in senior and leadership positions to 50% and an overall workforce target of equal gender split 50/50.

 • Our Austrade Gender Equality Network (AGEN) is a key group of passionate employees that aims to improve gender balance through education and awareness initiatives as well as targeted support for gender-based issues.